React JS is one of the most popular libraries to develop web applications.

 Virtual DOM & DOM Refreshes

 In web pages and apps, the Domain Object Model (DOM) is an important element for ordering and displaying elements.
-How libraries and frameworks handles the DOM goes a great way to influencing how they are ultimately used.
+How libraries and frameworks handle the DOM goes a great way to influence how they are ultimately used.

 React is famous for using a Virtual DOM that uses a partial refresh. which has proven to be typically faster than a full alternative.
 Since the Virtual DOM is faster, leading to quicker rebuilding, it also results in faster, better performance.

-In fact, it’s worth noting that uses its predecessor, React DOM, for base abstraction.
+In fact, it’s worth noting that it uses its predecessor, React DOM, for base abstraction.